szkrd/springald/docs/config.md

   // directories excluded from the search "excludedDirs": [ "^node_modules$", "^\\." ],

-  // exclude hidden and system files (Windows) "excludeHidSys": true,
+  // exclude hidden and system files (Windows), NOT YET SUPPORTED "excludeHidSys": true,

   // terminal command for the "launchInTerminal" shortcut